How to Get an Illinois Insurance License

 How long does it take to get an insurance license in Illinois?

 2-8 weeks.
-The bulk of the time is spent studying for your Illinois insurance exam.
+The bulk of the time is spent studying for the actual state licensing exam.
 Some people study for as little as one week and feel comfortable taking the exam.
 We recommend you take whatever amount of time you need to feel comfortable with the material.
-Check out our guide: How to Pass the Insurance Exam
+Check out our guide: How to Pass the Insurance Exam.

 How much does the Illinois insurance license cost?